Code-Institute-Submissions/Pokematch/testing.md

 ### Ball doesn't always match Sound

-- Added a ballOpenSound and matchingSound on pause to prevent overlapping.
+- Added a matchingSound and ballclose on pause to prevent overlapping.

 ### By repeatedly clicking the same two pokemon that match, you can win without opening any other pokeballs.